openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (2) Wallet sends a Token Request to the Issuer's Token Endpoint with the authorization code obtained in step (2).
 Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
 This step happens backchannel using server to server communication.
 This step is defined in (#token_endpoint).

 (3) Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and proof of control over the public key to which the the issued VC shall be bound.
 Upon successfully validating Access Token and a proof, the Issuer returns a VC in the Credential Response if it is able to issue a credential right away.
-This step is defined in (#credential_endpoint).
+This step is defined in (#credential-endpoint).

 If the Issuer requires more time to issue a credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued credential as defined in (#deferred-credential-issuance).